Machine learning techniques in joint default assessment: bounds and estimates

 \subsection{Large portfolio}

-We consider a large portolio, $ d=n=6000$ and the beta binomial distributions estimated using LR, AB, RF and KNN - the parameters are in Table \ref{ModMom}.
-Figure \ref{densiti} shows the four estimated beta binomial pmfs.
-It is evident that the three ML methods provides similar densties, while the LR is significantly different, also in the tails.
-This is reflected in the VaRs.
+We now consider a large portfolio, $d=n=6000$, where the differences between LR and ML are more evident than in the small portfolio, as expected.

+Table \ref{VarBLR} provides the analytical bounds for the VaR, in the class of all credit portfolios with given marginal default probability $p$, estimated respectively with AB and LR.
+As one can see, since LR overestimates $p$ with respect to $AB$, without specifying the correlation among defaults, the minimum VaR is higher for LR.
+This confirms what we concluded about $p$ - and the importance not to overestimate it - from a small portfolio.

-We focus on AB as a ML technique, because it gives the best fit on our data.
-In Figure \ref{AR}, this two pmfs are overlapped to exhibit the differences in the tail distribution.
+We now analyse the effect of dependence on the portfolio risk.
+Our aim is to stress the differences between ML and LR.
+We compare the portfolio estimated with AB with our benchmark, LR.
+In Figure \ref{AR}, the pmf from AB and LR are overlapped to exhibit the differences in the tail distribution.

-The theoretical VaRs obtained from the beta-binomial models corresponding to the parameter $a$ and $b$ estimated using LR and AB and with $d=6000$ are reported in Table \ref{VarSim}.
+The theoretical $\VaR$s and $\ES$s obtained from the beta-binomial models corresponding to the parameter $a$ and $b$ estimated using LR and AB and with $d=6000$ are reported in Table \ref{VarSim}.
 Computations are made with the support of $R$.

-Also in this case the LR seems to underestimate the riskness of the loss.
-The difference between the two VaRs in Table \ref{VarSim} is higher for the quantile $\alpha=0.99$, where the higher order moments of $Q_h$ are more relevant.